-1. Shopping.
-The shacks by the beach offer delectable seafood, refreshing beverages, and a lot of stuff that you may take as souvenirs comprising pebbles, handmade bamboo accessories, seashell accessories, clothes, and boho jewellery.
+The shacks by the beach offer delectable seafood, refreshing beverages, and a lot of stuff that you may take as souvenirs comprising pebbles, handmade bamboo accessories, seashell accessories, clothes, and boho jewelry.

-4. St. Alex Church.
-Built-in 1714 by the villagers, this white church is a piece of finest architecture besides being the worship sight for the local community.
-St. Alex Church, which fundamentally features a roman architecture is known for its Cupola Falsa (Central Dome), which is made in Indian architecture style.
+Built-in 1714 by the villagers, this white church is a piece of the finest architecture besides being the worship site for the local community.
+St. Alex Church, which fundamentally features roman architecture is known for its Cupola Falsa (Central Dome), which is made in Indian architecture style.
 Another intriguing fact about this church is that initially, in 1576, it was a temporary cottage structure that was built by Franciscan with palm leaves.

-6. Kerkar Art Gallery.
 Kerkar art gallery is one of the most visited spots near Calangute beach.
-The gallery features some of the finest specimens of art, handmade sculptures, paintings, terracotta accessories, and a lot more made by the local artisans and artists from across the country.
+The gallery features some of the finest specimens of art, handmade sculptures, paintings, terracotta accessories, and a lot more made by local artisans and artists from across the country.

-7. Baga Beach.
 Calangute beach is in the middle of Baga Beach and Candolim Beach.
 Baga beach is named after the Baga creek that flows into the Arabian Sea.
-The beach is filled with designer boutiques, fancy restaurants to grab a meal, tattoo parlours, palm/tarot readers, and shacks.
+The beach is filled with designer boutiques, fancy restaurants to grab a meal, tattoo parlors, palm/tarot readers, and shacks.

-8. Aguada Fort.
 Located at the end of the Candolim beach, Aguada Fort is a 17th-century Portuguese fort with a lighthouse.
 Built by the Portuguese to resolve the security threats from Marathas and the Dutch attack.
-This laterite stone-built fort has been designed in military-style with strategically located walls, bastions, galleries, and capacity to store gallons of freshwater.
+This laterite stone-built fort has been designed in military-style with strategically located walls, bastions, galleries, and the capacity to store gallons of freshwater.

-By Road.
 Goa is well connected to nearby cities via roadways hence, you can get behind the wheels and drive straight to Calangute beach.
 You may also get on tourist buses that run regularly from adjoining cities to Goa.
-Listed below is the estimate of distance in kilometres and the fastest route to take if you are arriving from the nearby cities.
+Listed below is the estimate of distance in kilometers and the fastest route to take if you are arriving from the nearby cities.